Frequently Asked Questions

 Yes.
 Generally it costs more to care for a large bird, but costs vary a lot if a bird needs special treatment or training to help them recover from injuries or illnesses.

 8. Will I receive a tax receipt?

-9. What can I do with my annual pass?
+9. What can I do with my Halton Parks Day Pass?

-Your annual pass allows you to enjoy our seven parks for a year.
+Your Halton Parks Day Pass allows you to enjoy all our seven parks.
 Our parks include Mountsberg, Crawford Lake, Mount Nemo, Hilton Falls, Rattlesnake Point, Kelso and Glen Eden.
 Further information at www.conservationhalton.ca

 10. Who can I talk to if I have more questions about the Conservation Halton Foundation?